Business Rates discounts

 4. Is reasonable for us to make such a decision having regard to the interests of persons liable to pay Council Tax set by it.
 To download an application form click on one of the links below:

-- pdf Mandatory Rural Rate Relief application form.
-(143 KB)
+- Mandatory Rural Rate Relief online application form

-- pdf Discretionary Rural Rate Relief application form.
-(146 KB)
+- Discretionary Rural Rate Relief online application form

 Charitable and Discretionary Relief